Saturday, September 20, 2014

 Boss: An old woman wants to cross a swamp filled with crocodiles.
 How will she do it?

-Employee: She just has to cross from 1 side to the other because all the crocodiles are at the lion's birthday party.
+Employee: She just has to cross from one side to the other because all the crocodiles are at the lion's birthday party.

 Employee: Err...
 I guess she drowned?